lvk88/OccTutorial/README.md

 folder, which contains a set of driver files, each having its own main function.
 When building OccTutorials, the executable output will be compiled into
 @build/bin@

+## Where to go now?
+The tutorials are strongly under construction right now, but a detailed explanation of each source will be available at the wiki soon.
+Until then, the comments in the files explain more or less what each example is doing.